CHCPRT025 Identify and Report Children and Young People at Risk (RTO ID 90842)

 This course supersedes CHCPRT001 Identify and Respond to Children and Young People at risk

-Under the National Quality Framework, Nominated Supervisors and persons in day-to-day charge must have training in child protection in order to be the responsible person in charge of a service.
+Under the National Quality Framework, nominated supervisors and persons in day-to-day charge must have training in child protection in order to be the responsible person in charge of a service.

 CELA has been delivering child protection training as a Registered Training Organisation for over 10 years.
 Our CHCPRT025 Identify and Report Children and Young People at Risk webinar series has recently been developed by a team of child protection specialists including early childhood education and care professionals, child protection and welfare specialists.